 When Brian Carty, chief marketing officer at Steward Health Care, turned his attention to a new digital experience, he had lofty aspirations.
 He wanted Steward to have the best customer experience in healthcare.
 He looked to leading consumer brands like Amazon, Netflix and USAA when seeking inspiration for a new Steward.org.
 He wanted to welcome consumers (patients) into the site and offer them a streamlined experience that allowed them to meet their needs quickly and easily.
 But first he needed to understand what those needs were.

 The team at Steward enlisted the help of digital agency Hatch 130 to figure out the ‘what’.
-Through a combination of site analytics, patient interviews and stakeholder meetings, their fears were confirmed: not only was the user experience poor, but the vast majority of content (89%) was almost never looked at.
+Through a combination of site analytics, patient interviews and stakeholder meetings, their fears were confirmed: not only was the user experience poor, but the vast majority of content (89 percent) was almost never looked at.
 The old websites had become a ‘kitchen sink’ for physician content, special interest groups and hospital administrators.
 Any change to the site involved a costly 3rd party, and delivering a personalized experience was out of the question.
 It was time to start over.

 Before adopting the Acquia platform, steward.org offered little customer engagement.
 The site was difficult to navigate, lacked responsive capabilities, and 85 percent of posted content was never viewed.
 To make their website patient-centric, Steward sought out to answer two questions: